vkleer/CI_PP2_RepelARaccoon/README.md

 The website is structured in a user-friendly, easy to use way and was designed using a mobile-first approach.
 The footer is sticky since it contains the most information, allowing users to get in contact with me through Github and LinkedIn or to go to the 'Report a Bug' form.
 This is only noticable on mobile devices where the screen height is limited.

-Headings are used hierarchically on every page and section.
-Each section uses the same styling rules through classes for consistency and some sections have their content set dynamically through JavaScript.
+Headings are used hierarchically on every page and screen.
+Each screen uses the same styling rules through classes for consistency and some screens have their content set dynamically through JavaScript.

 The website consists of three pages:
 - The index page with five different screens:
-    - A home screen with two buttons, linking to the difficulty section and instructions section
+    - A home screen with two buttons, linking to the difficulty screen and instructions screen
     - A difficulty screen that allows users to pick a difficulty level for the game, starting the game when a difficulty level is chosen
     - An instructions screen informing users how to play the game along with a little backstory
     - A game screen that hold the actual game